kumu/docs/guides/layouts/force-directed.md

 # Force-directed layout

 With the force-directed layout, Kumu positions everything automatically based on the connections between elements.
-While we've picked default settings that should work for most maps, you may need to tweak these settings, especially if you have an exceptionally interconnected or sparse map.
+While we've picked default settings that should work for most maps, you may need to tweak these settings, especially if you have a heavily connected or very sparse map.

 To customize these defaults, click the Settings icon <i class="fa fa-sliders"></i> to open the Basic Editor, then click **MORE OPTIONS** and select **Customize defaults**.
 Scroll down to the **Layout settings** section and use the "Preset" dropdown to switch between three default settings: